kimkevin/AndroidStarterKit/README.md

 $ export PATH=$PATH:$(pwd) >> ~/.bash_profile
 ```

-For example, the following command generate the Android project of the following path which included in the GridView and RecyclerView for layouts and the Firebase Analytics and Crash Reporting.
+For example, the following command generate the Android project of the following path which included in the `GridView` and `RecyclerView` for layouts and the `Firebase Analytics` and `Firebase Crash Reporting`.
 Use the following command to do so:

 ```bash
 $ ask -l gv,rv -m fa,fc /path/to/android/project